 You must carry liquids and gels in individual, 100ml-maximum containers.
 All containers must be in one transparent, 20 x 20cm, resealable bag.

 You're allowed to carry more than one 100ml container, so you could, say, decant sunscreen into two 100ml bottles.
 See the Government's full regulations.

 Don't buy posh travel-size toiletries

 Travel-size lotions and potions can be hugely pricey.
-So grab small transparent empty bottles, wash and dry them carefully, and fill 'em up from your everyday toiletries.
-Complementary mini-toiletry bottles from previous hotel stays are perfect.
+So collect small transparent empty bottles, wash and dry them carefully, and fill 'em up from your everyday toiletries.
+Complementary mini-toiletry bottles from previous hotel stays are perfect for this.

 Buy cheap, lightweight cases

 More cases are now specifically built within budget airlines' limits, and buying them is often cheaper than baggage charges.
 The case doesn't have to be fancy - you can get small, light ones for £10 at local markets.

 Weigh to go

 Always weigh your case before you travel.
 Many pound stores sell natty travel scales that let you weigh your luggage before you fly - handy for the way back.